| 2001-APR: Netherlands: Gay and lesbian couples who are Dutch

 state in the U.S. to legalize same-sex marriage.
 The Massachusetts Legislature

-has started the long process of amending the state constitution to
+started a long and ultimately unsuccessful process of amending the state constitution to

 authorized SSM in the province.
 Over 80% of Canadian same-sex couples